-AGREEMENT ON THE REGULATIONS GOVERNING CONSULATIONS ABOUT EMPLOYMENT TERMS AND CONDITIONS AT INSTITUTION LEVEL the HBO council, with its registered office in The Hague, represented in this matter in accordance with its articles or pursuant to a written power of attorney by drs.
-A. van der Hek, drs.
-A.B. de Graaf, chairman and secretary, hereinafter referred to as 'the HBO council', as the party of the first part, represented in this matter in accordance with its articles or pursuant to a written power of attorney by
+AGREEMENT ON THE REGULATIONS GOVERNING CONSULATIONS ABOUT EMPLOYMENT TERMS AND CONDITIONS AT INSTITUTION LEVEL the Association of Universities of Applied Sciences, with its registered office in The Hague, represented in this matter in accordance with its articles or pursuant to a written power of attorney by drs.
+A. van der Hek, chairman and secretary, hereinafter referred to as 'the Association of Universities of Applied Sciences', as the party of the first part, and represented in this matter in accordance with its articles or pursuant to a written power of attorney by